Caleb Dias - December, 2018

 That being said, major platforms like Facebook and Google+ practice the exploitation of their users for profit.
 This includes, but is certainly not limited to targeted advertising, in which the platform sells user data to advertisers who in turn display ads specifically targeted to individual groups of users.
 Facebook and Google (along with other companies) are also part of PRISM, an NSA spying program.

 Another aspect of social media is its addictive nature.
 The major platforms are specifically designed to keep people using their apps and websites as long as possible.
 The more people use their sites, the more profit the platform gets.
-This also plays into the narcissism and overall discontentment many people experience as a result of social media usage.
+This feeds into the narcissism and overall discontentment many people experience as a result of social media usage.
 Constantly viewing the “best” of other people’s lives can cause depression and thus a compulsion to consume more social media.

 In any case, there are ethical social media platforms out there such as Mastodon and GNU Social, but I personally have no use for them.